10 tips to help clients prevent employee theft

 Help your clients be prepared

 Employee theft, like employee fraud, is underreported and probably underestimated by your clients.
 Small business owners often extend more trust to their employees and feel like they’re part of the family.
-As a result, they can be uncomfortable "snooping" on their staff.
+As a result, they can be uncomfortable monitoring their employees.

 Help them come to grips with the reality that they’ll probably have to deal with employee dishonesty some day.
 Even if they choose not to report that theft, they should at least try to protect their business from the damage it can cause.
 Walk them through some of these tips to prevent employee theft and save them from avoidable financial losses.

 Xero does not provide accounting, tax, business or legal advice.
 This guide has been provided for information purposes only.
 You should consult your own professional advisors for advice directly relating to your business or before taking action in relation to any of the content provided.